agb32/cosmadoc/docs/source/index.rst

 .. note::

    Downtimes: COSMA has 3 periods of scheduled downtime per year, lasting up to a week, though typically the affected period is shorter.
-These are during the first full weeks of Februacy, June and October (every 4 months).
+These are during the first full weeks of February, June and October (every 4 months).
 Current scheduled periods are:
-- 5-9th February 2024
 - 3-7th June 2024
 - 7-11th October 2024
+- 3-7th February 2025

 .. note::